At least three killed in eastern Congo quake

 Two children died in a house in the city and a police officer died near the airport, government spokesman Lambert Mende said.

-Sources in Bukavu said medical centers were treating injured people and the toll could rise slightly.
+Sources in Bukavu said medical centres were treating injured people and the toll could rise slightly.
 There were no reports of significant damage to buildings.

 The government sent a team of vulcanologists to check for any new fissures near Mount Nyiragongo, Julien Paluku, the governor of North Kivu province.
 The peak north of Goma is Africa's most active volcano and erupted in 2002 sending a river of lava through the city.

-North and South Kivu lie on Congo's eastern border with Uganda, Rwanda, Burundi and Tanzania, a region at the center of a long conflict.
+North and South Kivu lie on Congo's eastern border with Uganda, Rwanda, Burundi and Tanzania, a region at the centre of a long conflict.

 The provinces are part of the Great Lakes region and North Kivu contains the Virunga forest as well as other volcanoes.